google/liquidfun/liquidfun/Box2D/Box2D/Documentation/Building/BuildingWindows.md

 LiquidFun releases include a [Visual Studio][] solution (`liquidfun/Box2D/Box2D.sln`) and project files to build the library and examples on [Windows][].
-The Visual Studio solution has been generated using [cmake][], and modified to remove any host-specific dependencies.
+The Visual Studio solution has been generated using [cmake][], and is free of any host-specific dependencies.
 It has been tested with Microsoft [Visual Studio][] 2012.

 ### Building with [Visual Studio][]